Presentation at the SubLime conference

-I obtained my Master’s degree in Architecture (focused on the conservation of historic buildings) in 1999 at the University of Genoa (Italy), defending a thesis in building archaeology supervised by Prof. Tiziano Mannoni.
+I have a Master’s degree in Architecture focused on the conservation of historic buildings from the University of Genoa (Italy), where I defended a thesis in building archaeology supervised by Prof. Tiziano Mannoni.

 After graduation, I worked as a specialist in building pathology and building archaeology at the “Institute for the History of Material Culture” of Genoa, and at Ipsilon p.s.c.r.l.

-In 2006 I obtained a Doctorate in “Materials Engineering for the Science of Construction” (University of Genoa), defending a thesis on the use of metakaolin as hydraulic additive in new lime-based construction materials.
+In 2006 I obtained a Doctorate in “Materials Engineering for the Sciences of Construction” (University of Genoa), with a thesis on the use of metakaolin as a hydraulic additive in new lime-based construction materials.

-From 2006 to 2010 I collaborated with the Department of Sciences for Architecture of the University of Genoa on a number of projects as a specialist in material characterisation, building pathology and building archaeology.
+From 2006 to 2010 I collaborated with the Department of Sciences for Architecture of the University of Genoa on several projects as a specialist in material characterisation, building pathology and building archaeology.

 In 2010 I moved to the UK where I studied the carbonation process in new lime-based construction materials.
 In 2014 I obtained a PhD in Civil Engineering from the University of Bath (UK).